rclone/rclone/docs/content/drive.md

 messages.

 This can also be caused by a delay/caching on google drive's end when comparing directory listings.
-Specifically with team drives used in combination with --fast-list.
+Specifically with shared drives used in combination with --fast-list.
 Files that were uploaded recently may not appear on the directory list sent to rclone when using --fast-list.